kehiy/nstart/README.md

 Nstart also offers an onboarding process to external Nostr clients, web and mobile!
 Taking advantage of this opportunity is really simple, [read more](APPS-INTEGRATION.md).

 https://github.com/user-attachments/assets/367a316d-34ab-42b9-b9c0-da7830e1dfa2

+## Contribute to translations

+Is your language not present?
+Help Nstart and contribute submitting the translation.
+You just need to create a new language file from https://github.com/dtonon/nstart/tree/multi-language/src/lib/i18n/translations and open a PR.
+Please submit the new translation only if you are a native speaker, and pay attention to respect the few tags (both html and '{X}') that are present in the text.
+Do not use any AI.